OnBali logo

 Welcome to the One Eighty Beach Club, where you will feel like swimming in the air.
 As part of The Edge Bali, this beach club has the best pool in Uluwatu.
 The glass infinity pool hangs 162 meters above the ocean at the edge of the cliff.
 Swimming there gives a sensation you cannot get in any beach club in Uluwatu.

 Everybody loves a meal with a view.
 Enjoy the grilled amber jackfish and signature cocktails from the pool cabana or sky lounge.
-Let the ocean breeze, the blue sky, and the crashing waves be your companion for the day.
+Let the ocean breeze, the blue sky, and the crashing waves be your companions for the day.

 Detailed info about One Eighty Beach Club